DevRev-Team-65/Team-65-main/Recursion_of_thought_experiment/README.md

 #### OpenAI integration:

-To access OpenAI's API, the necessary API keys are stored in the 'openai.txt' file.
-Users can integrate their own OpenAI API key by modifying this file.
+To access OpenAI's API, integrate your OpenAI key in openai.txt file

 #### Tool and Argument Documentation: